HPM573/HW_04/README.md

 We assume they have a normal quality of life in spite of the increased risk of stoke.
 2. **Post-Stroke**: Representing patients who have survived a stroke.
 They have a reduced quality of life and an increase probability of further stroke (and hence require treatment with anticoagulation).
-3. **Dead**: An absorbing state to represent patients who died due to stroke.
+3. **Stroke Death**: An absorbing state to represent patients who died due to stroke.
+4. **All-Cause Death**: An absorbing state to represent patients who died due to other causes.

 Draw a Markov diagram (using any program you wish) with the three health states described above and directed arrows that represent the possibility of transition between states.
-Name your diagram as 'MarkovModel' and make sure to push it with your submission.
+Name your diagram as 'Markov Model 1' and make sure to push it with your submission.